-Our staff represents multiple generations, identities, and years of experience in the fields of leadership development, peacebuilding and conflict transformation.
+Our diverse staff team represents multiple generations, identities, and years of experience in the fields of leadership development, peacebuilding and conflict transformation.

 Co-Founder and Vice President

 Dorothy Porter is the co-founder and Vice President of Jerusalem Peacebuilders.
 She is responsible for fundraising, volunteer-staff recruitment, and quarter-mastering at the camp.
 Also a long time resident of Europe and the Middle East, Dorothy holds a BA from Yale University and an MFA (London).